topShotZexN/Cursor-Control-using-Web-Cam/folder_images/README.md

-Put all the registered users photos here.
+Put all the registered user's photo(s) here.